 Try an Antidepressant or Anti-Anxiety Medication

-Antidepressants and anti-anxiety medications are also helpful in treating ADHD symptoms, such as anger.
+Antidepressants and anti-anxiety medications are also helpful in treating ADHD symptoms, such as rage and anger.
 They fall into two basic categories:

 Both types of medication work by bringing serotonin or norepinephrine levels to an average level in the brain.
 Like stimulant medications, this helps those with ADHD focus, regulate their moods, and temper their reactions to intense emotions.